ulrikaha/Apple-Clone/README.md

-School project @ KYH - Agile project
+School project @ KYH - Agile project to make a copy of a webpage.
+In this case Apples.
-Clone of Apples webpage
-#Apple-Clone